 RV Camping

-• Casa Caravan – full hookups, pool, small and tight
+- Casa Caravan – full hookups, small plunge pool, small and tight sites

-• Rancho Escondido RV – just across the highway from Cerritos, partial hookups (water/septic), bathrooms & showers, outdoor kitchen & palapa, family-friendly & quiet
+- Rancho Escondido RV – just across the highway from Cerritos, for those looking for even more quiet and remote camping.
+Partial hookup sites, as well as dry camping sites.
+Bathrooms & showers, outdoor kitchen & palapa, fresh eggs, family-friendly & quiet

 Lower Baja Day Trip Options From Los Cerritos